cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

 Using either VS Code on the desktop, or the VS Code–like environment, you should see a message about "Java projects being opened".
-Wait for that to pass, and there'll now be a "Testing" icon in the shape of a conical lab flask (like this: ![](vs-code-testing-icon.png){ width="0.7cm" }).
+Wait for that to pass, and there'll now be a "Testing" icon on the left sidebar, in the shape of a conical lab flask (like this: ![](vs-code-testing-icon.png){ width="0.7cm" }).

 Click on the testing icon, and then on the button "Enable Java Tests".